Wiretap Channels with Random States Non-Causally Available at the Encoder: Introduction

 \section{Introduction}

 Reliably transmitting a message over a noisy state-dependent (SD) channel with non-causal encoder channel state information (CSI) is a fundamental information-theoretic problem.
-Its formulation and the derivation of capacity dates back to Gelfand and Pinsker (GP) \cite{Gelfand_Pinsker}.
+Its formulation and the derivation of its capacity date back to Gelfand and Pinsker (GP) \cite{Gelfand_Pinsker}.
 A key virtue of the GP model is its generality.
-Namely, it is the most general instance of a SD point-to-point channel in which any or all of the terminals have non-causal access to sequence of states.
-Motivated by the above and by the importance of security in modern communication systems, we study the SD wiretap channel (WTC) with non-causal encoder CSI, which incorporates the notion of security in the presence of a wiretapper into the GP channel coding paradigm.
+Namely, it is the most general instance of a SD point-to-point channel in which any or all of the terminals have non-causal access to CSI.
+Motivated by the above and by the importance of security in modern communication systems, we study the SD wiretap channel (WTC) with non-causal encoder CSI, which incorporates security in the presence of a wiretapper into the GP channel coding paradigm.

-Secret communication over noisy channels was pioneered by Wyner who introduced the degraded WTC and derived its secrecy-capacity \cite{Wyner_Wiretap1975}.
+The study of secret communication over noisy channels was pioneered by Wyner, who introduced the degraded WTC and derived its secrecy-capacity \cite{Wyner_Wiretap1975}.
 Csisz{\'a}r and K{\"o}rner extended Wyner's result to the non-degraded WTC \cite{Csiszar_Korner_BCconfidential1978}.
-These two results formed the basis for the study of physical layer security and sprung a variety of works on related topic, among which are SD-WTCs.
-The interest in WTCs with random states relates to the observation that knowledge of state sequence may be exploited as an additional source of randomness to boost up secrecy performance.
-Doing so oftentimes involves decorrelating the transmission and the state sequence so as to avoid leaking information that might compromise security.
-Reliable transmissions over SD channels, on the other hand, favors coherent strategies that correlate the channel input and the state.
-Resolving the tension between these two different utilizations of the transmitter CSI is a key challenge in the considered communication scenario.
+These two results formed the basis for the study of physical layer security and spawned a variety of works on related topics, among which are SD-WTCs.
+The interest in WTCs with random states relates to the observation that knowledge of the state sequence may be exploited as an additional source of randomness to boost secrecy performance.
+This oftentimes involves decorrelating the transmission and the state sequence so as to avoid leaking information that might compromise security.
+Reliable transmission over SD channels, on the other hand, favors coherent strategies that correlate the channel input and the state.
+Resolving the tension between these two different utilizations of the transmitter CSI is the main challenge in the considered communication scenario.